SDN

 How to Prepare for SDN

 For a business implementing SDN practices it’s wise to understand how it all works.
 There are a number of different services offered by a wide variety of providers and those options alone require a lot of hard work and time.
-There’s the potential to opt for open source and bare metal switching but there are also commercial offerings that a business could successfully exploit.
+There’s the potential to opt for open source and bare metal switching but the point is that there’s loads of routes that a business could exploit.
+The final and most important consideration is factoring in time to truly learn your own network and discover if it’ll support SDN as is or if there’s also the task of upgrading it for SDN support.

 A guide to help you prepare for SDN implementation.